LironOhana/ML_Final_Project/README.md

 2. ##### Hierarchical Cluster
 Hierarchical clustering was used to create a hierarchy of clusters based on the pairwise distances between data points.
 The resulting clusters were then utilized as features for model training and evaluation.

-7. **Anomaly Removal:** Identifying and removing anomalies to improve the model's accuracy.

 ### Limitations